Mambo-Token/MamboLaunchPad/Projects/CharlieKirk.md

 and inscribe his memorial into the Kaspa blockdag blockchain Layer 1, KRC-20 inscriptions,
 as Kaspa is the fastest and most advance real cryptocurrency technology, having solved the trilemma:
 decentralization, speed, affordable (cheap transactions) for real time p2p payments.
-The uniqueness of the KRC-20 token tickers makes this a very special memorial coin, which cannot be immitated or faked.
+The uniqueness of the KRC-20 token tickers makes this a very special memorial coin, which cannot be imitated or faked.

 ##  $Kirk is a 100% fair open sales and rewards distribution launch.
 No preallocation whatsoever!